Marklin2289/polygon-learning/markdown/pyth/PYTH_LIQUIDATE.md

 - We have a component that can toggle our Pyth price feed on and off as needed to start and stop the bot.
 - We've got an account display, the "Wallet" component which shows us how many tokens the bot has access to.
 We can supply a private key to give the bot complete authority to swap these tokens.
-- There's a beautiful Chart component to display the price data so that we know which way the market is moving.
+- There's a Chart component to display the price data, so that we know which way the market is moving.
 Knowledge is power!
 - We've got an order book and a way to generate token swap transactions based on the Exponential Moving Average and execute them on a DEX.

 The file `components/protocols/pyth/components/Liquidate.tsx` is being rendered on the right side of the page.
 You should be familiar with the imports by now.
 We're bringing in the `pythConnection` that we worked on in the first step to fetch our price data from the Solana cluster.
 We'll be using the `price` state variable, and the `yieldExpectation`.
-Each `useEffect` has comments in the code explaining what they're doing.
+Each `useEffect` in this component is commented, explaining what they're doing.

 ---

-// 4WoxErVFHZSaiTyDjUhqd6oWRL7gHZJd8ozvWWKZY9EZEtrqxCiD8CFvak7QRCYpuZHLU8FTGALB9y5yenx8rEq3
-// 2AHRd3GuVCdj6twaQb6GrQPPMwx4A9wBBqQX3igK1KFKn79uguSJxPANq571g16PSz2PRQSTvj2eDkqUiVfjDVbw

 # 🏋️ Challenge